Topological quantum field theory for dormant opers: Twisted opers on pointed stable curves

-In this section, we define (cf. Definitions \ref{Dy0351} and \ref{Dy035}) the notion of a {\it (faithful) twisted $G$-oper} on a pointed stable curve.
-We construct the moduli space, denoted by $\mfO \mfp_{G,g,r, (\vec{\pmb{\rho}},) k}$, classifying pointed stable curves paired with a faithful twisted $G$-oper (of prescribed radii $\vec{\pmb{\rho}}$) on it.
-The main result of this section asserts (cf. Theorems \ref{P0012} and \ref{P04}) that this moduli space may be represented by a (nonempty) smooth Deligne-Mumford stack which is flat (of constant relative dimension) over $\overline{\mfM}_{g,r, k}$.
+In this section, we define the notion of a {\it (faithful) twisted $G$-oper} on a pointed stable curve.
+We construct the moduli space, denoted by $\mfO \mfp_{G,g,r, (\vec{\pmb{\rho}})}$, classifying pointed stable curves together with a faithful twisted $G$-oper (of prescribed radii $\vec{\pmb{\rho}}$).
+The main result of this section asserts (cf. Theorems \ref{P0012} and \ref{P04}) that this moduli space may be represented by a smooth Deligne-Mumford stack which is flat over $\overline{\mfM}_{g,r}$ of constant relative dimension.
 Also, we study the faithful twisted $G$-opers on the projective line with two or three marked points (cf. Proposition \ref{Pff01} and Corollary \ref{cff01}).